samuelyutt/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-course/hw4-ImageSuperResolution/README.md

 - [EDSR-PyTorch](https://github.com/sanghyun-son/EDSR-PyTorch)

 **Alse note that:**
-- The model weights is small enough to be uploaded to the GitHub repo, so you don't have to download is seperately.
-However, you can still download it [here](https://drive.google.com/file/d/180Ru8FJ5_ZwXCRqd86yjO389xw9gSjVH/view?usp=sharing).
+- The model weights is small enough to be uploaded to the GitHub repo, so you don't have to download it seperately.
+However, you can still find it [here](https://drive.google.com/file/d/180Ru8FJ5_ZwXCRqd86yjO389xw9gSjVH/view?usp=sharing).
-- The training data can be found [here](https://drive.google.com/file/d/1MG4NhjD_pMyHmca5PqtHtn3KSRU4XIZu/view?usp=sharing).
+- The processed training data can be downloaded from [here](https://drive.google.com/file/d/1MG4NhjD_pMyHmca5PqtHtn3KSRU4XIZu/view?usp=sharing).

 Reproducing Submission
 --